The Heliconia Scholarship

 - Full study for four years (tuition fees and annual allowances): €4.920,-.

 The Heliconia Scholarship Foundation aims for all donations to directly benefit the students.
 The board in the Netherlands therefor works on a voluntary basis and receives no salary for their work.
-Only chairman Carli receives reimbursement of incurred – limited – costs in the performance of her duties, since she executes most of the tasks.
+Only chairperson Carli receives a small reimbursement of the incurred costs in the performance of her duties, since she executes most of the tasks.
 Cooperation partner Naomi is our only full time employee, since December 2019.
 She receives a monthly salary.
 Cooperation partner Mili receives a volunteer fee per hour.
 All hours worked for our foundation are registered and monitored by each other.
 Any other costs in the Netherlands and Indonesia are limited, and mainly consist of website hosting and maintenance, bank fees and transportation costs of our cooperation partners to visit the shelters, universities and students.
 Find the details of our finances in our financial reports.